axelarnetwork/axelar-contract-deployments/sui/README.md

 ## Scripts

-1. Faucet: To get test SUI coins to your address.
+To get test SUI coins to your address via a faucet.

 ```bash
 node sui/faucet.js
 ```

-2. Deploy the gateway package:
+Deploy the gateway package:

 - By querying the signer set from the Amplifier contract (this only works if Amplifier contracts have been setup):